mahefnawy/react-materialize-starter-pack/README.md

 Getting Started:
 ---------------
-Just copy the contents to your react-app index.html
+Just copy the contents to your react-app index.html and save
 ___________________________________________________________________________________